-The idea of establishing a specialized Arab professional body concerned with organizing the profession of those working in the Intellectual Property field at the Arab level and presenting technical assistance to the Arab countries in the various fields related to Intellectual Property, was devised by leading practitioners of the profession in the Arab world led by Mr. Talal Abu-Ghazaleh, who made intensive contacts and held several meetings since February 1984 with WIPO’s Director-General Dr. Arpad Bogsch, the Secretary-General of the International Federation for the Protection of Industrial Property Dr. Alfred Brenner and the Chairman of the European Patent Office Dr. Eric Hauser in order to put this idea into practice.
+The idea of establishing a specialized Arab professional body concerned with organizing those working in the Intellectual Property field at the Arab level and presenting technical assistance to the Arab countries in the various fields related to Intellectual Property, was devised by leading practitioners of the profession in the Arab world led by Dr. Talal Abu-Ghazaleh, who made intensive contacts and held several meetings since February 1984 with WIPO’s Director-General Dr. Arpad Bogsch, the Secretary-General of the International Federation for the Protection of Industrial Property Dr. Alfred Brenner and the Chairman of the European Patent Office Dr. Eric Hauser in order to put this idea into practice.

 The Society was established on February 23, 1987 in Munich, Germany under the name “Arab Society for the Protection of Industrial Property”.
 About 142 founders from the Arab world attended the Society’s constituent meeting.
 The meeting was also attended by WIPO’s Director-General, the Chairman of the European Patent Office and the Secretary-General of the International Federation for the Protection of Industrial Property.
 Mr. Talal Abu-Ghazaleh chaired the meeting during which the first Board of Directors was elected.
 This Board consisted of 10 members representing Kuwait, Egypt, Syria, Bahrain, Saudi Arabia, Sudan and Iraq.